 We are also continuing to do everything we can to respond to individuals and families reaching out to us with Basic Human Needs and Emergency Assistance requests.

 We are noticing a significant increase in emergency requests since the COVID-19 crisis began.
 Our funds are limited, but we are hoping that our donors will help us to respond to those who are worried about having a safe place to live.

-Our group residences for adults with intellectual or developmental disabilities are remaining open, 24 hours a day, 7 days a week.
-Our adult day program temporarily closed, but staff members continue to provide home-based services to clients in need, with other staff redeployed to our group residences.
+Our group residences for adults with intellectual or developmental disabilities remained open, 24 hours a day, 7 days a week.
+Our adult day program in Newington was temporarily closed, but has reopened.
+Throughout the early days and weeks of the pandemic, staff members continued to provide home-based services to clients in need, with other staff redeployed to our group residences.
 Our clients are highly vulnerable to COVID-19 due to compromised immune systems.
-We are taking significant precautions, including the use of protective gear, to provide this essential care as safely as possible.
+We continue taking significant precautions, including the use of protective gear, to provide this essential care as safely as possible.

 We cannot lose sight of the fact that individuals who struggle with mental health and substance abuse issues will continue to encounter these challenges and likely find them exacerbated during a period of extreme stress.